daviddelarosa210/Module-3-Challange/README.md

 This project can be refrenced for when we come accross any questions about JS.

 Authors and acknowledgment:
-This useful project was created by David De La Rosa and the UTSA Bootcamp.
+This useful project was created by David De La Rosa.